erinvdoyle/instatrip/README.md

 ## Program Structure

 **Instatrip** is a terminal-based application housed on a landing page and deployed by Heroku.
 It is driven by two core processes, each powered by an API.
 The first is a data collection and comparison process which measures user input against a Google Sheet of city rankings to determine the user's ideal European destination.
-The second is a flight retrieval process by which the Ryanair API selects the cheapest flight for a city decided by the parameters above.
+The second is a flight retrieval process by which the Ryanair API selects the cheapest flight for the cities decided by the parameters above.

 More about each of these processes can be found in the [Flowchart](<#flowchart>) and [Database Structure]((<#database-structure>)) sections.
 The underlying logic and the user experience navigating through the program can be found in the [Features](<#features>) section.